Dev-tanay/Rubik-Cube/README.md

 <img src="images/start.png" width="300">
 <br>
 <p>Once you start the game, a timer will show above the cube. </p>
-Now you'll see only one icon, that is Back.
+Now you'll see only one icon, that is Back.<br>
 <li>Preferences</li>
 <img src="images/preferences.png" width="300">
 <br>